Skip to content

 Blue square abstract

 We have written extensively about sexual harassment in the workplace.
-In light of the latest high profile allegations, we thought it would be useful to provide a reminder of our main guidance on responding to allegations of sexual harassment and the steps employers can take to reduce the risk.
+In light of the new duty to take reasonable steps to prevent sexual harassment in the workplace coming into effect in October 2024, we thought it would be useful to provide a reminder of our main guidance on responding to allegations of sexual harassment and the steps employers can take to reduce the risk.

 Tackling sexual harassment in the workplace

-In 2021, The Fawcett Society published a highly detailed report "Tackling sexual harassment in the workplace".
-The report’s recommendations remain relevant today and contain useful and practical suggestions for all employers.
+In 2021, The Fawcett Society published a highly detailed report ‘Tackling sexual harassment in the workplace’.
+The report’s recommendations remain relevant today and contain genuinely useful and practical suggestions for all employers.

-In this blog, Maria Strauss examines the five key requirements set out in the report for creating a workplace that does not tolerate sexual harassment, including culture change, policies, training, reporting and employer responses.
+In this article, Maria Strauss examines the five key requirements for creating a workplace that does not tolerate sexual harassment, including culture change, policies, training, reporting and employer responses.

 read more here